Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Introduction

 Although VAC has achieved remarkable progress in both categorical recognition and dimensional regression, pioneer approaches still struggle to achieve robust and interpretable affect understanding due to the lack of structured modeling of emotional dynamics.
 This is because there are not only long-term emotional tones but also short-term emotional fluctuations that affect recognition results.
 Psychostatistical theories decompose emotions into stable components that reflect persistent psychological states and transient components driven by momentary stimuli \cite{xinli}.
 From the perspective of structured signal modeling, this emotional process can be characterized using a low-rank sparse framework, where long-term trends and short-term fluctuations jointly contribute to the affective dynamics \cite{dizhi}.
 As illustrated in Fig.~\ref{fig:onecol}, the low-rank emotional field describes smooth and persistent affective baselines, while sparse high-frequency perturbations correspond to brief, localized, and discriminative emotional variations.
+This view also matches practical usage: users exhibit relatively stable baselines during a session, while key affective events appear as bursts.
+Without explicit disentanglement, models may overreact to spurious high-frequency artifacts or oversmooth subtle fluctuations, harming reliability in real-time applications.